chrisimpacts/FPL-Points-Predictor/README.md

 1. Clone the repository to your lcoal machine
 2. Install the reuired python packages with pip
 3. Set up your PostgreSQL database and update the connection details in the script (replace placeholders in the CJDH_local_settings.py file).
-4. Run the scripts/notebooks in order: Load_FPL_data_vaastav, FPL-League-Scrape, TransformData, FPL-Components-Prediction, TRDL-Team-Analysis
+4. Run the scripts/notebooks in order: Load_FPL_data_vaastav, FPL-League-Scrape, TransformData, FPL-Components-Prediction, TRDL-Team-Analysis (or DIvX-Team-Analysis for a more generalised solution)

 #### Load_FPL_data_vaastav: